-If you've grown tired of best books for 3-year-olds lists that only include books you've already read: Goodnight Moon, The Very Hungry Caterpillar and a zillion Dr. Seuss books, this list of 10 must-have books for 3-year-olds is just what you need.
+If you've grown tired of book lists for 3-year-olds that only include books you've already read: Goodnight Moon, The Very Hungry Caterpillar and a zillion Dr. Seuss books, this list of 10 must-have books for 3-year-olds is just what you need.

 You and your 3-year-old will meet new characters, laugh at new jokes, learn new life lessons while still enjoying the same wonderful snuggles.

 And once you've finished reading, you can head over to our big list of 64 books for preschoolers for more inspiration.

 Bear Came Along